-- Theory: Levels of processing model (Read the full original summary of the model here)
+- Levels of processing model (Read the full original summary of the model here)

 - Info: In their second experiment, the researchers actually conducted their study on high school students in Ohio, USA.
 They changed PowerPoint slides and worksheets used by teachers to be in difficult to read fonts (e.g. Haettenschweiler, monotype corsiva or comic sans italicized).
 The control condition used the regular fonts selected by the teacher.
 Students in the disfluent condition scored higher in class assessments than in the control conditions.